Seruiratu praises unity in Opposition

-Although two independent MPs voted in favor of the Bill, Turaga expressed satisfaction with the unity displayed.
+Although two independent MPs voted in favor of the Bill, Seruiratu expressed satisfaction with the unity displayed.

 “We faced a few challenges along the way, but as I have stated, democracy is well and alive in the Fijian Parliament.”